THE HOLY SPIRIT

 The Holy Spirit, the third person of the Trinity, is perhaps the most misunderstood member of the Godhead.
 The Holy Spirit is not merely an influence or force; He is a Person, equal to and in no way inferior to God the Father and God the Son.

-The purpose of this lesson is to give the new believer a basic understanding of the vital interaction between himself and God the Holy Spirit.
+This lesson aims to give the new believer a basic understanding of the vital interaction between himself and God the Holy Spirit.

 How does the Ministry of the Holy Spirit Affect my Life?